avishekbanerjee86/udacity-Recoverability-in-AWS/README.md

 ### Part 3
 ### Website Resiliency

 Build a resilient static web hosting solution in AWS.
-Create a versioned S3 bucket (udacity-primary-s3), configure it as a static website and enabled versioning.
+Create a versioned S3 bucket (udacity-primary-s3), configured it as a static website and enabled versioning.

 Then,